hoplon/castra/README.md

 (def update-record (c/mkremote 'my.app/update-record record error loading))
 ```

-The `mkremote` function takes four arguments:
+The `mkremote` function takes four arguments, three of which are
+[Javelin][javelin] cells:

-1. The fully qualified symbol associated with the `defrpc` on the server.
+1. The **fully qualified symbol** associated with the `defrpc` on the server.
-2. The "state" cell, where the result will go if the operation succeeded.
+2. The **state cell**, where the result will go if the operation succeeded.
-3. The "error" cell, where the exception will go if the operation failed.
+3. The **error cell**, where the exception will go if the operation failed.
-4. The "loading" cell, which will contain a vector of all in-flight RPC requests.
+4. The **loading cell**, which will contain a vector of all in-flight RPC requests.

 TODO